belinore/42-fract-ol/README.md

 ## What are fractals?

-Fractals are complex geometric shapes that repeat themselves at different scales.
-They often appear in nature — like snowflakes, coastlines, and plants.
-Mathematical fractals such as the Mandelbrot set, are similar but without physical limits, allowing for infinitely complex patterns.
+Fractals are complex geometric shapes that show self-similarity at different scales - think snowflakes, ferns and cauliflower.
+Mathematical fractals such as the Mandelbrot are similar to those found in nature but with infinite complexity, meaning nomatter how far you zoom, new patterns will continue emerging.

+They are closely tied to chaos theory, where complex and unpredictable results can stem from very simple rules: the Mandelbrot formula is simply Z = Z² + C, where each pixel on the screen represents a complex number C. The patterns emerge based on how the result evolves over many iterations - see notes for further detail and links.

-In practice, rendering is limited by computational power and memory.
-In this project, the zoom depth is limited by how many digits you can store with double-precision floating point numbers, but that still means you can zoom in from a pixel representing something as big as the sun all the way to smaller than a grain of sand.
+Rendering is of course limited by computational power and memory - in this project, the zoom depth is constrained by the digits in a double (float64).
+But that still means that if one pixel represents the size of the sun, you can zoom in until it is smaller than a grain of sand.

-Here are some great resources that helped me understand complex numbers and what each pixel represents:
-**ADDLINKS**

 ## Features